 Garcia and Associates.
 2010.
 Final Report.
 Paleontological Identification and Evaluation Report and Recommended Mitigation Measures for the Los Angeles Department of Water and Power's Stockwater Wells Installation for the Owens Valley Land Management Plan, Inyo County, California.
 Prepared for the Los Angeles Department of Water and Power by Garcia and Associates, subcontractor of MWH.
 San Anselmo, CA. March 2010.

-AcCombs Archaeology, 2006, Class III Heritage Resources Survey for the Rinarian AcCombs Archaeology.
+McCombs Archaeology.
 2006.
 Class III Heritage Resources Survey for the Riparian Corridor of the Middle Owens River Project.
-McCombs Archaeology, Taylorsville, CA ۱.
+McCombs Archaeology, Taylorsville, CA.